 The class is informal - ladies skirts/shorts; men shorts (longs in the cooler weather) and flat, comfortable shoes.
 As long as you are reasonably fit and can dance to the beat of the music, you will enjoy the experience.

-We dance from 7.30pm until about 9.30pm, and then enjoy a chat, cuppa and cake/biscuit.
+We dance from 10am until about noon, and then usually have a cuppa and cake/biscuit.

 We have full Public Liability Insurance coverage, in the highly unlikely event of some accident occurring.